 All of that walking can do a real number on your shoes, so it’s important that you replace your walking shoes regularly to ensure your feet are getting the support they need.
 But how often should nurses replace shoes?

-In this blog, we discuss how often you should replace your footwear, the importance of getting a new pair, and how to gauge when it’s time to say, “out with the old and in with the new.”
+In this blog, we discuss how often you should replace work shoes for nurses, the importance of getting a new pair, and how to gauge when it’s time to say, “out with the old and in with the new.”

 Replace Your Shoes Twice a Year